ZSShen/Site-Reliability-Engineering/README.md

 ### Trashing
 Thrashing can occur when total virtual memory, both RAM and swap space, become nearly full.
 The system spends so much time paging blocks of memory between swap space and RAM and back that little time is left for real work.
 The typical symptoms of this are obvious: The system becomes slow or completely unresponsive, and the hard drive activity light is on almost constantly.

+### RAID
+RAID stands for **Redundant Array of Independent Disks**.
+It's idea is to  spread data over multiple drives in parallel to get higher throughput while using parity for robustness.
++ **Raid 0**: Stripe data across drives for improved throughput.
+    + No extra redundancy, elevated risk.
++ **Raid 1**: Mirroring, parallel data to multiple devices for robustness.
+    + No extra throughput.
++ **Raid 2**: Use Hamming codes for parity.
+    + Requires log2 parity bits.
+    + Really expensive.
++ **Raid 3**: Bitwise parity on parity disk.
+    + Requires only one parity disk for N storage disks.
+    + Bitwise parity is slow, dedicated parity disk is bottleneck.
++ **Raid 4**: Similar to Raid 3, but blockwise parity improves performance.
++ **Raid 5**: Rotating parity block among disks relieves bottleneck.
++ **Raid 6**: Raid5 with dual parity.
+    + Supports up to 2 HDD failures.
+    + Slow rebuild.

 ## Bash Knowledge
 ## Special Variable